-This easy Slow Cooker Ham & Bean Soup recipe is a big bowl of warm comfort for chilly nights.
+This easy Slow Cooker Ham and Bean Soup recipe is a big bowl of warm comfort for chilly nights.
 Made with dry beans and a store-bought ham steak or leftover ham!

 If you are looking for an easy homemade ham and bean soup, this version in the slow cooker couldn’t get any easier.